-- In context of current pandemic, looking at human rights as different context of risk to life (not from terrorists but from a disease) but equally a threat
+- In context of current pandemic, looking at human rights as different context of risk to life (not from terrorists but from a disease) but at least equally a threat

-- Important how checks and balances incorporate human rights
+- Important that government responses are balanced and incorporate human rights in them

 - To gain / build on public opinion, need to show places where human rights have been helpful

-- Increase focus on social care – people weren’t aware of the level of neglect
+- Increase focus on social care – people were not aware of the level of neglect

 Where go we go from here?

 With COVID-19 we are experiencing an unprecedented ‘all society crisis’ not seen since 1930s-1940s.
 From this emerges the need, and more importantly the opportunity, for a new narrative of human rights on what unites us, especially around socio-economic rights..

 In the immediate and longer term, these are some of the opportunities and challenged that were identified:

 - Unprecedented ‘all society crisis’ not seen since 1930s-1940s – this kind of scenario was very much in the minds of the people who founded the human rights framework

 - Human rights framework faced with ‘stress test’ (accountability, litigation, public buy-in)